openreplay/documentation/content/tutorials/issues.md

 Notice the **404 status** code on the top right corner of the screen.
 And the rest of the request information that is below it.

----
+## Do you have questions?

 Learn to take advantage of the issue types and the filters on the list of replays to help you find the most problematic ones.

-If you have further questions about this topic, please reach out to us on our [Discord community](https://discord.openreplay.com/) and ask our devs directly!
+If you have further questions about this topic, please reach out to us on our  [Slack community](https://slack.openreplay.com/) and ask our devs directly!